Martin1088/Plantuml-With-Screenreader/Readme.md

 9. **Deploy Diagram**: "System Deployment Plans and Architecture Design" This theme discusses system deployment plans, architecture design principles, and best practices for deploying complex systems.

-10. **Tutorial PLANTUML overview**: "PlantUML Tutorial Series and Overview" This theme serves as an introduction to PlantUML, a diagramming tool for creating visual representations of software development concepts, including tutorials, examples, and project documentation.
+10. **Network**: "Network Toplogy"
+    This theme examines possible representations and concepts for Network tasks.

+11. **Projects**: "real projects"
+    This theme focuses on the various aspects of my projects, including planning, execution, and deployment.